 In 2012, the District cost shared with West Bay Woods SID to remove accumulated sediment from a water quality basin.
 In FY 2014, the District provided cost share assistance to Savanna Shores SID on dredging projects.
 It is anticipated that other communities will submit additional projects for consideration under this program in the future.
-The FY 2019 budget includes cost share funding to the City of Omaha for one projects, and an additional project with SID 441 in Douglas County.
+The FY 2020 budget includes cost share funding for two carry over projects.